FluxML/IRTools.jl/docs/src/dynamo.md

 end
 ```

 There are two changes here: firstly, walking over all IR statements to look for, and modify, `call` expressions.
-Secondly we handle the case where `meta == nothing`, which can happen when we hit things like intrinsic functions for which there is no Julia code.
+Secondly we handle the case where `ir == nothing`, which can happen when we hit things like intrinsic functions for which there is no source code.
 If we return `nothing`, the dynamo will just run that function as usual.

 Check it does the transform we wanted: